Explore the ethics of generative AI, including its risks, the benefits of an ethical AI practice, and how to get started.

 When using GenAI to create content, it’s important to mitigate potential bias in the outputs.
 Bias in GenAI outputs can occur when the data a model is trained on is incomplete, limited, or skewed.
 Biased outputs might represent the experiences and views of only a narrow demographic or contain content that some demographics might find offensive.

-You can mitigate bias by training a model with comprehensive data that comes from diverse sources, adopting a system to re-train models on an iterative basis, and once again being transparent with the sources models are trained on.
+You can mitigate bias by training a model with comprehensive data from diverse sources, adopting a system to retrain models iteratively, and once again being transparent about the sources on which models are trained.

 Third-party fact-checking refers to the process of verifying the accuracy and credibility of AI-generated content.
 While GenAI can often produce elegant outputs that closely resemble human communication, the outputs may not always be based on factual information.
 It’s up to users to consult reputable sources of information or subject-matter experts when evaluating the quality and accuracy of a GenAI output.